PR-research-data-tools/RP-energy-patterns-web/RQ3/README.md

 All other files are for running all test cases and plotting the measurement data:

+- Versions:
+    - Python: 3.11
+    - PowerLog: 3.7.0
+    - Google Chrome: 113.0.5672.92
+    - Safari version 15.6.1.
+    - MacOS: Catalina 10.15.7

+- **requirements.txt** => requirement file for python virtual enviornment.

 - **run_testcases.py** => Main script.
 You can run it using the command `python3 run_testcases.py 3 lazyLoading`

-- TestAPI.py => Helper for main script.
+- TestAPI.py => Helper for main Python script.
 Do not run this directly.

 - manifest.json => Defines the patterns and test cases

 - power-logfiles => Folder where the measurement data csv files are saved to.
 Do not rename!
+We have provided the binary file for Powerlog tool (`intel-power-gadget.dmg`).

 After-running tasks
 - **combine_testdata.py** => Use this to merge all test run data into one single file.
 You can run it using the command:
 `python3 combine_testdata.py`

-- **show_plots.py** => Shows plots of the measurement data.
+- **show_plots.py** => Python scrip to shows plots of the measurement data.
 You can run it using the example command:
 `python3 show_plots.py 0 "Total Elapsed Time (sec)" " sec"`

 - PLOT_COMMANDS.txt => Here you can find all commands you need to run the former script (show_plots.py)